MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchTeamsDeployment.md

 ```

 ### -UsersFilePath
-The path to the users.csv file.
+The path to the CSV file that maps the users you're adding to each team.

 ```yaml
 Type: String